This post may contain affiliate links.

 Valentine’s Day DIY T-Shirt Materials & Tools

 - plain red t-shirt

 - white t-shirt (or white fabric scrap, I recommend using jersey fabric or something with some stretch to it)

 - HeatnBond Lite (if you prefer to skip the sewing part, use HeatnBond UltraHold)

 - iron (this is my favorite iron)

 - “be mine” text (download file below)

-- basic sewing supplies (optional though I highly recommend because it looks so cool!!)
+- basic sewing supplies (this is optional, though I highly recommend it because it looks really cool with some stitching)